alan-turing-institute/TuringDataStories/README.md

 ### What is a Turing Data Story?

 A Turing Data Story is an interactive mix of narrative, code, and visuals that derives insight from real world open data.
-They are written as pedagogic Jupyter notebooks that aim of the Turing Data Stories is to spark curiosity and motivate more people to play with data.
+They are written as pedagogic Jupyter notebooks that aim to spark curiosity and motivate more people to play with data.

 We expect that the notebook of a data story takes the reader through each step of the analysis done to create the data story results.
 Turing Data Stories should follow these principles: